 HDR videos will be marked with an HDR badge in the player or on the video page.
 Videos created and uploaded in Dolby Vision will be marked with a Dolby Vision badge.

 Note: Due to the many layers of transcoding that take place with HDR formats such as Dolby Vision, lower qualities of a video will be available first while additional transcoding takes place in the background.
-If you are uploading HDR10 and Dolby Vision videos, be sure to allow extra time for your video to fully transcode to be available in Dolby Vision.
+If you are uploading HDR10 or Dolby Vision videos, be sure to allow extra time for your video to fully transcode to be available in Dolby Vision.

 In this article: